argonjs/docs/_tutorial/part1.md

 In general, *argon.js* apps can be structured however you want.
 For this tutorial we follow a [single-page app](https://en.wikipedia.org/wiki/Single-page_application) structure, in which the entire app loads from one html page.
-As such, the first thing we should create is our html file and load *argon.js*.
+As such, the first thing we should do is create our html file and load *argon.js*.

 ```html
 <html>